aldryn/aldryn-docs/docs/how-to/local_development.rst

 Replicate your Aldryn site locally
 ==================================

-You'll need the :ref:`Aldryn commandline client <aldryn_client>` installed, and a site - even the most basic one will do - that's active on Aldryn.
+You'll need the :ref:`Aldryn command-line client <aldryn_client>` installed, and a site - even the most basic one will do - that's active on Aldryn.